-Learning is a kind of science, and the same critical skills that researchers cultivate in the course of their work are those that will best enable students to engage in the course of their learning -- the capacity to make connections across multiple different domains, to delve into novel problems with the ability to pose good-quality questions, to recruit the necessary information to answer them, and, ultimately, to build reliable knowledge structures.
+Learning is a kind of science, and the same critical skills that researchers cultivate in the course of their work are those that will best enable students to engage in the course of their learning - the capacity to make connections across multiple different domains, to delve into new problems with the ability to ask good-quality questions, to recruit the necessary information to answer those questions, and ultimately to build reliable knowledge structures.

 In the service of this idea, I strive to:

 1) Reinforce the idea that students are central co-constructors of their own knowledge (not passive recipients of static, established knowledge).

 2) Centralize the many ways in which People of Color are overlooked and sometimes exploited in Psychology and Human Development, among other social sciences, with an emphasis on realizing the contributions of marginalized populations to modern science.